jareds118/SneakerBot/README.md

 1. Install the project and update the ChromeDriver.exe.
 2. Update the project PATH in both 'main.py' and 'mainFunctions.py'.
 3. Update the 'config.json' (see below).
-All inforation included is for testing only and is not accurate or real.
+All information included is for testing only and is not accurate or real.

 ```bash
   {